axl411/TestYogaKit/README.md

 ```

 I expect:
-  ✅ ContainerView1's width is equal to Label1's width
+  - ContainerView1's width is equal to Label1's width ✅
-  ❌ ContainerView2's width is equal to Label2's width
+  - ContainerView2's width is equal to Label2's width ❌

+Below is the screenshot of the demo with explanation:
 ![demo](./demo.png)